 After a thorough consultation by your chiropractor you may be X-Rayed.
-Your chiropractor will utilize the on-site radiology services for the immediate diagnosis of clinical issues using modern digital X-Ray equipment.
+Your chiropractor will use the on-site radiology services for the immediate diagnosis of clinical issues using modern digital X-Ray equipment.
 Spectrum Imaging runs the on-site imaging service and all studies are examined by specialist radiologists.
-All Spectrum radiologists are members of the Royal Australian and New Zealand College of Radiologists.
+Spectrum radiologists are members of the Royal Australian and New Zealand College of Radiologists.
 They have extensive experience in chiropractic and allied health diagnostic imaging.
 The on-site service is to ensure your chiropractor understands your clinical issues when deciding the best course of action to improve and maintain your health.

 What will happen during my X Ray?

 You may have to remove some items of clothing and metal objects (e.g. jewellery), and change into a disposable gown.
-Depending on which area of the body is to be scanned, you will be asked to either lie down on the X-Ray table or stand up next to the X-Ray plate.
+Depending on which area of the body is to be scanned, you will either lie down on the X-Ray table or stand up next to the X-Ray plate.
 Our radiographer will position you and move the X-Ray machine over the area of your body being scanned.
 The radiographer will then walk behind a screen to take the X-Ray.
 They will ask you not to move while the X-Ray is being taken, only for a few seconds.
-You may also be asked to hold your breath during this time.
+You may also have to hold your breath during this time.

 How long will it take?

 The entire procedure takes 5-10 minutes.
 Most examinations will need 2 or more projections taken, usually at right angles.
 The radiographer will be positioning you and moving the X-Ray machine many times.
 At the end of the examination the radiographer will ask you to wait for a couple of minutes while they check the images and you can resume normal activity straight after having one.